Call for Papers – ITAA Annual Conference

 Papers of Distinction

-All abstracts submitted to the Concept, Research, and Teaching call will be considered for a Paper of Distinction award (previously Track Best Paper).
-Authors of particularly noteworthy abstracts will be asked to provide a full paper, which will be reviewed and considered for the Paper of Distinction award (certificate), and winners will be recognized during the annual conference.
+All abstracts submitted to the Concept, Research, and Teaching call will be considered for a Paper of Distinction Award.
+Authors of particularly noteworthy abstracts will be asked to provide a full paper, which will be reviewed and considered for the Paper of Distinction Award (certificate), and winners will be recognized during the annual conference.
 Winning authors will be encouraged to submit their expanded papers to the review process for the Clothing and Textiles Research Journal.

 Authors should select from the following tracks for review and presentation (track code given in parentheses):